metablaster/WindowsFirewallRuleset/README.md

 such as force loading rules and various default actions then visit `Config\ProjectSettings.ps1` and there you'll find global variables which are used for this.
-- If you're running scripts for first time it's higly recommended to load all rules for which you have programs installed on system, it should be easy to delete what you do not wan't in GPO, rather than later searching scripts for what you may have missed.
+- If you're running scripts for first time it's highly recommended to load all rules for which you have programs installed on system, it should be easy to delete what you do not want in GPO, rather than later searching scripts for what you may have missed.
-- Loading rules into an empty GPO should be very fast, however loading into GPO which already contains rules will be significally slower (depends on number of existing rules)
+- Loading rules into an empty GPO should be very fast, however loading into GPO which already contains rules will be significantly slower (depends on number of existing rules)
 - All errors and warnings will be saved to `Logs` directory, so you can review these logs if you want to fix some problem.